HEASARC/heasarc-tutorials/.github/pull_request_template.md

-# HEASARC demonstration and tutorial notebook review template
+# HEASARC notebook review template

 ## Requesting a review
 Please request a review (through the GitHub pull request interface) from one of the HEASARC team members associated with the HEASARC-tutorials repository, being mindful of observer's workloads.

 Available for all reviews:
 - David Turner
-- Jordan Eagle

 Observers/available for some reviews:
 - Tess Jaffe
 - Abdu Zoghbi

-Reviewers should attempt to provide initial comments within 1-2 days.
+Reviewers should attempt to provide initial comments within 2-3 days.

 Please feel free to tag any user who you feel would like to discuss the notebook under review.